Randall Rodríguez

-Randall Jonas Rodríguez Lucas (born 29 November 2003) is a Uruguayan professional footballer who plays as a goalkeeper for Uruguayan club Boston River, on loan from Argentine Primera División side Vélez Sarsfield.
+Randall Jonas Rodríguez Lucas (born 29 November 2003) is a Uruguayan professional footballer who plays as a goalkeeper.

 Club career

 Born in Maldonado, Rodríguez was part of Peñarol under-20 team which won the 2022 U-20 Copa Libertadores.
 In the final, he saved two penalties against Independiente del Valle to help his side secure the title.
 He was also in goal when his team suffered a 1–0 loss in the 2022 Under-20 Intercontinental Cup match against Benfica.

 In June 2022, Rodríguez renewed his contract with Peñarol until December 2024.
 On 18 April 2024, he made his official debut for the club in a 3–1 cup defeat to Montevideo City Torque.

 On 31 July 2024, Rodríguez moved to Argentina by joining Vélez Sarsfield.
 On 8 August 2025, he joined Boston River on a loan deal until the end of the season.

 International career

 Rogriguez played for Uruguay at the 2023 South American U-20 Championship held in Colombia, and began in January 2023.
 He was then the first choice goalkeeper of the Uruguayan side that won the 2023 FIFA U-20 World Cup.

 In June 2023, he received his first call-up to the Uruguayan senior national team by manager Marcelo Bielsa.
 In January 2024, he was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.
-In May 2024, he was named in the first ever squad of the Uruguay A' national team.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, he was named in the first ever squad of the Uruguay local national team.
+He made his Uruguay local team debut on 31 May 2024 in a goalless draw against Costa Rica.